YourNiceCv

 GoogleAmazonMicrosoft

-• SAP SuccessFactors: Widely used in manufacturing, logistics, and global enterprises.
-Similar to Workday, it demands clear, chronological formatting and standard section headers.
+• SAP SuccessFactors: Standard in manufacturing, logistics, and European multinationals with US offices.
+Demands strict chronological formatting and standard section headers.

 The "Black Hole" Explained: Why Good Candidates Fail